Dear HCC Scholar,

 Academic Support Services have been designed to help students commit to succeed in their studies.
 Academic Support Services include the Center for Academic Progress (CAP) offering Accuplacer Prep classes and refresher programs, classes and tutoring for students needing help placing into college-level courses, Library study rooms, Writing Across the Curriculum Center, services for those with disabilities, free tutoring, including online tutoring, computer labs, and frequent workshops.
 Services are provided by highly qualified and dedicated faculty and staff.
 Visit the Academic Support Services website at http://www.housatonic.edu/student-services/academic-support.

-The primary goal of the Continuing and Professional Education Department is to serve internal stakeholders, faculty, administration, as well as external students; and continue to create an educational system with programs that will span into diverse audiences; from community service programs to professional certification programs in a face-to-face environment, online or in a blended format.
-CE will continue to implement new and existing programs in Allied Health, Manufacturing Engineering, Business and Information Technology, English as a Second Language (ESL), Health, Fitness and Recreation, Hospitality, STEM, and Workforce Development.
-Students that enroll in these Occupational training programs, will be prepared for entry and/or mid-level skills employment.
+Continuing Education will continue to implement new and existing programs in Allied Healthcare, Manufacturing, Business and Information Technology, English as a Second Language (ESL), Health, Fitness and Recreation, Hospitality, STEM, and Workforce Development.
+Students that enroll in these occupational training programs, will be prepared for entry and/or mid-level skills employment.

-For current information about Housatonic’s Continuing & Professional Education programs, visit the college’s website at www.housatonic.edu/CE or call 203-332-5057.
+For current information about Housatonic’s Workforce Development & Continuing Education, visit the college’s website at www.housatonic.edu/CE or call 203-332-5057.

 Housatonic Community College is one of 12* regional community colleges in Connecticut.
 Each serves specific geographic areas and each offers some specialized degree and certificate programs.